opensource-emr/hospital-management-emr/README.md

-If you have any issues please sen us mail at shiv_koirala@yahoo.com  more than happy to help you in understanding and installing.
+If you have any issues please send us mail at shiv_koirala@yahoo.com  more than happy to help you in understanding and installing.

 Introduction
 ==============